-3 God's agenda in dealing with us often includes several objectives.
+God's agenda in dealing with us often includes several objectives.

-4 Instead of "your", perhaps 3% of the Greek manuscripts have 'our', to be followed by NIV, NASB, LB, TEV, etc.
+Instead of "your", perhaps 3% of the Greek manuscripts have 'our', to be followed by NIV, NASB, LB, TEV, etc.

-5 Paul knew how to 'accentuate the positive', as we used to say.
+&lt;sup>3 Paul knew how to 'accentuate the positive', as we used to say.

-their own accord, 4 they begged us with much entreaty to receive the gift, the sharing in the ministry to the saints 5-and more than we had hoped, they first gave themselves to the Lord1 (and due to God's will, to us).
+been bestowed upon the congregations of Macedonia, 2 that in a great trial of affliction the abundance of their joy and their extreme poverty produced their extravagant, sincere generosity.
+3 Because according to their ability, I bear witness, even beyond that ability, of their own accord, 4 they begged us with much entreaty to receive the gift, the sharing in the ministry to the saints 5-and more than we had hoped, they first gave themselves to the Lord (and due to God's will, to us).